 - 1.2.2 The purpose of this analysis is to determine if a relationship exists between costs and assets.
-This cost relationship is then applied to NI Water assets to determine predicted levels of maintenance spend. - 1.2.3 The benefit of this high-level approach is that it is based on robust cost and explanatory data from well-established utilities.
-This should enable the UR to construct an estimate of the magnitude of required maintenance for NI Water. - 1.2.4 The weakness of this approach is that it provides little detail on certain key aspects of asset maintenance e.g. state of the assets, where money should be spent etc. - 1.2.5 The analysis should however provide a reasonable order of magnitude for future capital maintenance plans.
+This cost relationship is then applied to NI Water assets to determine predicted levels of spend. - 1.2.3 The benefit of this high-level approach is that it is based on robust cost and explanatory data from well-established utilities.
+This should enable the UR to construct an estimate of the magnitude of required maintenance for NI Water. - 1.2.4 The weakness of this approach is that it provides little detail on certain key aspects of asset maintenance e.g. state of the assets, where money should be spent etc. - 1.2.5 The analysis should however provide a rational order of magnitude for future capital maintenance plans. - 1.2.6 The approach for the final determination is the same as at draft stage.
+The difference in figures and models reflects a change to the capital inflation factors.
+These figures were provisional when the models were first run and have subsequently been updated.

 - 1.3.1 Varieties of different model techniques are used.
 These range from regressions to unit rates and cost analysis.
-This report focuses on five different approaches: - a.
-Update of the PC10 models This involves updating the econometric and unit cost models used at PC10; - b.
-Total capex (tapex) regression using composite variables This method combines explanatory variables into a composite measure in order to estimate total capital maintenance; - c.
-Tapex regression using density variables These models use a proxy density variable to establish predicted costs; - d.
-Unit cost models Unit rates from England and Wales are established and applied to NI Water data; and - e.
-Historical cost analysis Predicting future expenditure based on past spending decisions. - 1.3.2 The regressions use a six-year average capex spend figure from 2005 to 2010.
+This report focuses on five different approaches: - a) Update of the PC10 models This involves updating the econometric and unit cost models used at PC10: - b) Total capex (tapex) regression using composite variables This method combines explanatory variables into a composite measure in order to estimate total capital maintenance; - c) Tapex regression using density variables These models use a proxy density variable to establish predicted costs; - d) Unit cost models Unit rates from England and Wales are established and applied to NI Water data; and - e) Historical cost analysis Predicting future expenditure based on past spending decisions. - 1.3.2 The regressions use a six-year average capex spend figure from 2005 to 2010.
 Figures have then been uplifted to 2012-13 prices1 using COPI (Construction Output Price Index).
-Average expenditure is preferred in order to allow for the 'lumpy' profile of capital costs. - 1.3.3 Independent variable data is taken from the 2010-11 June Return for the most part. - 1.3.4 Each model provides an estimation of both average and upper quartile CM costs.
-The average refers to the industry mean.
-The upper quartile is reflective of the performance of the third (out of ten) ranked Water and Sewerage Company (WaSC).
+Average expenditure is preferred in order to allow for the 'lumpy' profile of capital costs. - 1.3.3 Independent variable data is taken from the 2010-11 June Return for the most part.